Almost89/floating-ui-rbx/README.md

 ## License

 Everything is under the [MIT License](https://opensource.org/license/mit/).
-Please see each individual packages' LICENSE file for details.
+Please see each package's LICENSE file for details.